 While we want to create relationships on Facebook, the bottom line is that we have to sell something to continue to stay on Facebook and keep our jobs.
 We connect with all the people who’ve given us their contact information and offer them our services.
 If we’ve done everything well to this point, we’ll get better results.

 As you can see, there are only five items you need to tackle to put Facebook to work for yourself profitably.
-Over the next five weeks, you can read about each of these topics in depth so that you can create your own Facebook marketing system.
+Use the links above to read about each of these topics in-depth so that you can create your own Facebook marketing system.

 I’m looking forward to guiding you down the path to Facebook success.